ConSol-Monitoring/check_nsc_web/README.md

   check_nsc_web is a REST client for the NSClient++ webserver for querying and receiving check information over HTTPS.

-  Original Author 2016 Michael Kraus

-  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-  You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

   Example:
   check_nsc_web -p "password" -u "https://<SERVER_RUNNING_NSCLIENT>:8443" check_cpu